SeptKit/set/packages/extensions/_template/README.md

 This is a template for making SET Extensions.

+# Starting the Template

+pnpm build:serve

-# Creating an new Extension
+# Creating a new Extension

 -Copy the `_template` folder
 -Change `__Template__` in following files: